CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 ### Running scripts

-So far we’ve seen how expressions can be evaluated when using NodeJS REPL mode.
-However, at some point, we need to write more complex programs that consist of multiple lines.
-Therefore we need to write our program in a file.
+So far we’ve seen how expressions can be evaluated when using the NodeJS REPL.
+However, at some point, we need to write more complex programs that consist of many lines.
+So we need to write our program in a file.
 Instead of using the Node REPL, we can use NodeJS to execute the instructions in a file.

-So we can write `node <name-of-file>`
+We can use the node command to run a JavaScript file.
+A JavaScript file ends with `.js` - this is known as the file extension.

 Let’s suppose we have a file `index.js` like this: